JCON 2019 Ecommerce Summit in Brooklyn, NY.

 Overall, this was a seminar for Amazon resellers.
-Travis tends to deal more with suspensions and defending intellectual property rights.
+Some of our team deals more with suspensions and defending intellectual property rights.
 My colleague, Rob Segall, handles arbitrations and does the opposite, he enforces intellectual property rights.

 If you hire us to help with your Amazon appeals, you have a full team of college educated paralegals and U.S. lawyers reviewing everything.